American Federation of Teachers: Race relations

-The AFT was one of the first trade unions to allow African-Americans and minorities to become full members of their trade union.
+The AFT was one of the first trade unions to allow African Americans and minorities to become full members of their trade union.
 In 1918, the AFT called for equal pay for African-American teachers, the election of African Americans to local school boards and compulsory school attendance for African-American children.
 In 1919, the AFT called for equal educational opportunities for African-American children, and in 1928 called for the social, political, economic, and cultural contributions of African Americans to be taught in the public schools.

 In 1951, the union stopped chartering segregated locals.
-It filed an amicus brief in the 1954 U.S. Supreme Court desegregation case Brown v.
+It filed an amicus brief in the 1954 US Supreme Court desegregation case Brown v.
 Board of Education.
 In 1957, the AFT expelled all locals that refused to desegregate.
 This resulted in the loss of over 7,000 members.
 In 1963, the AFT actively supported the March on Washington for Jobs and Freedom.

 Collective bargaining

 By the late 1940s, AFT was slowly moving toward collective bargaining as an official policy.
-By the end of the 1970s, collective bargaining agreements covered 72% of public school teachers.
+By the end of the 1970s, collective bargaining agreements covered 72 percent of public school teachers.